tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - fetch materials by streaming [x]
 - fetch movimentation history by streaming [x]
 - fix bug devolução negative [x]
+- user's id appear on console.log of requests [x]
+- on edit user set all his tokens invalid [x]
 - Create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
-- on edit user set all his tokens invalid []
 - improve errors messages []

 # Test 1 file